pawn-lang/pawndoc/readme.md

 ## Automata Issue

 If you are on the old compiler there is
-[another bug](https://github.com/pawn-lang/compiler/issues/184) with pawndoc comments that this library actually makes worse - state transitions are not correctly documented and instead generate uninitialised rubbish.
+[another bug](https://github.com/pawn-lang/compiler/issues/184) with pawndoc comments  - state transitions (i.e. `state` statements) are not correctly documented and instead generate uninitialised rubbish.
 So after generation of the XML file, you have to clean it up with the following RegEx replacement:

-    Search: <transition target[^/]+/>
+    Search: <transition target(.*?)/>
     Replace: (nothing)

-This works 99% of the time, though you may get one where the corrupted target includes the character `/`, in which case you should manually delete them.
-Note that YSI now includes manual documentation for transitions, but these all include the parameter `keep="true"`, which exists simply to not match that RegEx.
+This works 99% of the time, though you may get one where the corrupted target includes the character sequence `/>`, in which case you should manually delete them.
+Note that *YSI* now includes manual documentation for transitions, but these all include the parameter `keep="true"`, which exists simply to not match that RegEx.
 This is fixed in the community compiler.

 ## `PAWNDOC` Function